skiadas/NumberTheoryCourse/syllabus.md

 ### Reading Assignments

 In the [class schedule page](skiadas.github.io/NumberTheoryCourse/site/schedule.html) you will find, for each class day, a list of links to reading assignments.
-Your homework and lab work will require you to have a solid understanding of the material covered there, so I strongly encourage you not to get behind.
+Your homework will require you to have a solid understanding of the material covered there, so I strongly encourage you not to get behind.

 ### Class Attendance